 lmandine garnet is found in gneisses, mica schists, rarely in pegmatites.
 Garnets with high almandine content are often too dark and of no use as gemstones.
 Major deposits for gem material are in India, Sri Lanka and Madagascar.

 Grossular forms under regional metamorphosis or contact metamorphosis of impure carbonate rocks or by metasomatosis.
-Grossulars occur in many colours, the most well known being green tsavorite (also called tsavolite) from Kenya and Tanzania.
+Grossulars occur in many colors, the most well known being green tsavorite (also called tsavolite) from Kenya and Tanzania.